Stand-up Meeting: Format, Purpose, and Remote Alternatives

 A brief, time-boxed team meeting (typically 15 minutes or less) where each member shares what they worked on, what they'll work on next, and any blockers, originally designed to be held standing to keep it short.

-A stand-up meeting is a short daily team meeting, usually lasting 15 minutes or less, where team members gather (traditionally while standing) to share updates.
+A stand-up meeting (also called a standing meeting or daily standup) is a short daily team meeting, usually lasting 15 minutes or less, where team members gather (traditionally while standing) to share updates.
 Each person answers three questions: What did I work on yesterday?
 What will I work on today?
 What’s blocking my progress?
 The format originated in Agile software development to keep teams aligned without lengthy meetings.

 stand-up-meeting